-6.1 Scope
+4.1 Scope

-This specification defines the electrical characteristics and signal processing operations for a cable modem (CM) and cable modem termination system (CMTS).
+This specification defines the electrical characteristics and protocol for a cable modem (CM) and cable modem termination system (CMTS).
 It is the intent of this specification to define an interoperable CM and CMTS such that any implementation of a CM can work with any CMTS.
 It is not the intent of this specification to imply any specific implementation.

-This section applies to the first technology option referred to in Section 1.1.1 (Scope).
-For the second option, refer to Annex F.
+This section applies to the first technology option referred to in Section 1.1.
+For the second option, refer to Appendix N.